Muttley/foundryvtt-fallout/README.md

 # FALLOUT 2d20 by HappySteve

-This is a Fallout2D20 unoficial Sheet for Foundry VTT.
+This is a Fallout2D20 unofficial Sheet for Foundry VTT.
 No content from the books included.

 ## ACTOR TYPES